-We wore them whenever out in public, even outside, if we were walking in busy public places.
+We wear masks whenever out in public, even outside, if we are walking in busy public places.

 On hiking trails in Colorado, in early July, about a third of people were wearing masks on hiking trails.
 By the time we got to Washington, the majority of people wore masks on hiking trails.